 Kawasaki Z1000 Top Speed Video

 The motorcycle comes with the bare minimum electronic aids such as dual-channel abs.
-The motorcycle misses out on the brand’s traction control or any form of cornering abs that, is offered on other models in the lineup.
+The bike misses out on the brand’s traction control or any form of cornering abs offered on other models in the lineup.

 |Engine||4-stroke, 4-cylinder, DOHC, 16-valve, liquid-cooled|